 Americans know that protections for people with pre-existing conditions have saved lives and livelihoods.
 Four in 10 Americans — or 41 percent — say they're “very worried” that they or a family member will lose coverage if the Supreme Court overturns the ACA’s pre-existing condition protections.
 More than half of Americans — or 52 percent — are “very worried” they or a family member will have to pay more for coverage.

-Since President Donald Trump took office in 2016, he’s worked tirelessly with administration officials and anti-women’s health members of Congress to repeal the ACA and gut its protections for people with pre-existing conditions.
+Since President Donald Trump took office in 2016, he’s worked tirelessly with administration officials and anti-reproductive health members of Congress to repeal the ACA and gut its protections for people with pre-existing conditions.
 We’ve fought back against the various iterations of Trumpcare — and we’ve won every time.

 In 2017, the House passed the American Health Care Act (AHCA), which would have let insurance companies charge people with pre-existing conditions exorbitant rates.
 The Senate introduced their own version of the Better Care Reconciliation (BCRA).
 The bill died, but Republicans didn’t give up.
 They tried to pass the Graham-Cassidy-Heller health care bill and the Skinny Repeal bill — both of which tried to gut protections for pre-existing conditions and strip health care from millions of Americans.